 Anna Netrebko singing “Deh, vieni, non tardar“ at Salzburg in 2006, complete with a pretty nice decrescendo while being lifted into the air.

 Figaro and “the Countess” hide, and the Count begins to woo “Susanna”, who is actually his wife.
 He gives her a ring, and she goes to wait for him in private.
-Figaro, sneaking around, finds “the Countess” and tells her how they have their spouses right where they want them.
-Susanna forgets to disguise her voice and Figaro realizes what is going on, but doesn't admit it.
-Now he wants to pay her back and she wants to punish him.
-So he starts to romance her, acting as if she is “the Countess”, and finally Susanna can't take it any more and slaps him and he smiles and they both realize the other was in on it and it’s fine, “Pace, pace, mio dolce tesoro!“
+Figaro, sneaking around, finds “the Countess” and tells her they have their spouses right where they want them.
+Susanna forgets to disguise her voice, and Figaro realizes what is happening but doesn't admit it.
+Now he wants to pay her back, and she wants to punish him.
+So he starts to romance her, acting as if she is “the Countess”, and finally Susanna can't take it any more and slaps him and he smiles, and they both realize the other was in on it and it’s fine, “Pace, pace, mio dolce tesoro!“

 The Count comes upon them and is furious, thinking Figaro has just made love to “the Countess”.
 He calls everyone in to see the betrayal of his wife, and Basilio, Antonio, Bartolo, Cherubino, Barbarina, and Marcellina all enter.
 Despite her protestations, the Count refuses to forgive “the Countess“, who is really Susanna.

 Then the real Countess strides on, and boy does the Count feel like an idiot.
 He sings a truly heartfelt “Contessa perdono“ to which she replies with the incomparably beautiful “Più docile sono, e dico di sì.“ I am more forgiving than you.
-It is heartbreaking and Mozart backs it with strings and winds and slowly everyone joins in and the music gradually soars to a delirious celebration.
+It is heartbreaking, and Mozart backs it with strings and winds, and slowly, everyone joins in.
+The music gradually soars to a delirious celebration.

 Robin Ticciati leads the Orchestra of the Age of Enlightenment and the Glyndebourne Chorus, with Sally Matthews and Audun Iverson, in 2012.